COVID-19 pandemic in Sri Lanka: 10–23 March 2020

 On 10 March, the first case of COVID-19 in a Sri Lankan citizen, a 52-year-old tour guide working with a group of Italians, was reported.
 After testing positive, he was brought to the Infectious Disease Hospital (IDH) in Angoda for treatment.
 29 patients received treatment in government hospitals, including eight foreigners.
 Sri Lanka suspended all on-arrival visas for tourists on 11 March.

 On 12 March, another Sri Lankan citizen tested positive for COVID-19, a 44-year-old person, who had reportedly stayed with the first Sri Lankan patient diagnosed with the virus.

 On 13 March, three more patients tested positive for the virus in Sri Lanka.
 One of them was a 41-year-old Sri Lankan male who had arrived from Germany, and was admitted to the IDH in Angoda.
 The other two patients were from a group of people who had been quarantined at a facility in Kandakadu.
 One was a 37-year-old who had arrived from Italy, and was treated at the Polonnaruwa Hospital, Polonnaruwa.
 The other was a 43-year-old male who had also arrived from Italy, and he was sent to the Infectious Disease Hospital in Angoda.

 On 14 March, five patients tested positive for COVID-19 in Sri Lanka; four of them returned from Italy.
-It was also reported that one of the co-pilots of Sri Lankan Airlines became infected with the coronavirus and attended the annual Royal–Thomian Big Match between S. Thomas' College, Mount Lavinia, and the Royal College, Colombo.
+It was also reported that one of the co-pilots of SriLankan Airlines became infected with the coronavirus and attended the annual Royal–Thomian Big Match between S. Thomas' College, Mount Lavinia, and the Royal College, Colombo.